 The Enchilada Filling and Sauce

 - Chop your peppers, cauliflower and tomatoes then add them to a cookie sheet with olive oil and spices.
-Bake for 20 minutes, stirring halfway through, then broil for 5 minutes.
+Bake the veggies for 20 minutes, stirring halfway through, then broil for 5 minutes.

 - Prepare canned beans by opening and rinsing them.